jessecusack/sharing-code/utils/presentation_notes.md

 All the previous examples could have been provided as a zip file as an attachment to an email or shared via dropbox.

+# Before the git example

+Git doesn't play well with a lot of things, like data.
+We're going to explore ways to handle those things using scripts.

+For python users we're going to introduce a way of converting notebooks using jupytext.

 # After the tutorial comments

 There are always trade-offs in time vs. usability.
 Creating a github repository and download scripts does take additional time.
 However, we can't quantify all the time that might be wasted in the future trying to debug problems.
 Given how many weeks (months?)
 I have spent debugging the code of other people, I work under the assumption that putting time in at the start is always worth it, unless in exceptional circumstances (like at sea or in the field under a time crunch - then there are other priorities like data collection).
 I can think of scenarios when sharing the 'better example' is perfectly acceptable, however, I cannot think of any time when sharing the 'bad example' is acceptable.